Muranos/Interface/AddOns/FriendGroups/README.md

 - expand and collapse groups by clicking the group title
 - group right click options to invite, rename and remove
 - group right click to hide offline contacts or character name color
+- group right click to show mobile friends always as afk
+- group right click to show mobile friends always with "Mobile" addition
+- group right click to show only battle tags (no more real ids!)
+- group right click to sort your friends by status (online > dnd > afk > offline)
+- group right click to show only friends online in wow or wow classic
 - friend right click option to move to existing group or remove from group